NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 The default alignment transform is rigid, that is, a combination of rotation and translation.
 With Point-to-Point ICP, it is also possible to solve for a scale change (to obtain a so-called ``similarity transform``).
 It is suggested this approach be used only when a scale change is expected.
-It can be turned on by setting ``--alignment-method similarity-point-to-point``.
+It can be turned on by setting ``--alignment-method`` to ``similarity-point-to-plane`` or ``similarity-point-to-point``.
 (This method works best if an initial alignment is first performed with, for example, the Point-to-Plane approach, to determine the rotation and translation part of the transform, and then that one can be used as an initial guess in order to solve for the scale as well.)

 For very large scale difference or translation among the two clouds, both of these algorithms may fail.
 If the clouds are DEMs, one may